Columbus Day is a national holiday in many American countries commemorating Cristopher Columbus’ arrival to the Americas in October of 1492.

 By the end of the 15th century, Europeans wanted to claim as much land as possible and to seize gold, jewels, and spices (this pre-refrigeration period prized spices due to their ability to flavor foods and delay spoilage).
 Getting to the East from Europe was extremely difficult.
 Traveling to Asia by land was arduous, lengthy, and dangerous – as most times, travelers encountered hostile populations and terrains.

-Columbus wanted riches and fame so he devised a faster plan to arrive to Asia.
+Columbus wanted riches and fame so he devised a faster plan to arrive in Asia.
 He planned to go via boat throughout the Atlantic while going around Africa.
 His idea was solid but his mathematics and geography were faulty.
 He erroneously argued that sailing across the Atlantic would take him from Europe to Asia relatively easy.

 Columbus pitched his plan to the catholic monarchs, Ferdinand and Isabella, which wanted to restore Spain’s royal authority, expand Catholicism, as well as acquire more land and goods.
 The monarchs funded his trip and offered him 10 percent of everything found, along with a title of noble and land to govern.